winddori2002/TriAAN-VC/README.md

 # Experimental Results

-The above experimental results are from the provided pre-trained weights, and the results can be slightly different from the paper.
+The experimental results are from the provided pre-trained weights, and the results can be slightly different from the paper.
 We divide versions into "VCTK Split" and "VCTK All".
 "VCTK Split" indicates the pre-trained weight with dataset split as in the paper.
 "VCTK All" means the pre-trained weight using all VCTK dataset. \# uttr indicates the number of target utterances used for conversion.

-Below, the results are summarized with the TriAAN-VC on the "VCTK Split".
+Below, the results are summarized with the "TriAAN-VC-Split".
 Each score is the average of seen-to-seen and unseen-to-unseen scenarios.

 |Model|Pre-trained Ver.|\# uttr|WER AVG (\%)|CER AVG (\%)|SV AVG (\%)|
 |:---|:---:|:---:|:---:|:---:|:---:|